 As a result, users are aware of the registered rights associated with the music.
 And this makes it easy for rights owners to be compensated for their works.

-Steaming services also make use of music metadata to maintain quality control on their platforms.
+Steaming services also make use of song metadata to maintain quality control on their platforms.
 So, if there’s information missing or input incorrectly, you could find the service preventing your music from being released.

 What Does Music Metadata Affect?